Renew, vary or revoke

 If your certificate expires within 6 months, you can apply for a renewal.
 This process can take up to 6 weeks.
 Your renewed certificate will be granted to commence on the day after your existing one ends.
 The steps to renew are:

-- To apply via the Mining Workers section of Regulator Portal.
+- To apply via the Mining Worker's section of the Regulator Portal.
 Allow additional time if you don’t have a user account to log on.

 - Under Practising Certificates select 'Renew a practising certificate'.